 Kathleen glanced down and immediately shouted in celebration as she saw she had matched to Stanford — her first choice in residency programs in psychiatry — where she hopes to develop software solutions to treat patients.

 Welcome to Match Day 2014, where on March 21 more than 17,000 United States medical school seniors and 16,000 other applicants learned simultaneously where they would spend the next few years during their residencies.
 A private, not-for-profit corporation, the National Resident Matching Program, provides a uniform date to learn of appointments to graduate medical education positions.

-Keck School students and their families and friends gathered in the Harry and Celeste Pappas Quad with their instructors for a buffet breakfast and welcoming remarks from class co-presidents Kristina DeMaster and Jean Sun.
+Keck School students and their families and friends gathered in the Harry and Celesta Pappas Quad with their instructors for a buffet breakfast and welcoming remarks from class co-presidents Kristina DeMaster and Jean Sun.

 “This one day truly seems to represent the culmination of our dreams, our potential and even our identity in the world,” said Sun.
 “For us, medical school is defined by the relationships we formed and the experiences we endured together.”

 Keck School Dean Carmen A. Puliafito, MD, MBA, led the students in a celebratory toast.
 “Matching in medicine is not getting any easier — it is, in fact, becoming much, much more difficult.
 This was the best match in the history of the Keck School of Medicine.”

 According to Donna Elliott, MD, EdD, senior associate dean for student affairs, 157 Keck School students participated in the main match, with nine more students matching early in the military, urology and ophthalmology matches.
 Internal medicine had by far the largest number of resident matches, with 37 students; 22 of those students will remain at USC for their training.